 The fascination with this device is the way that it works.
 If you pull up one ball on one side and release it, then one will fly out on the other side.
 This will continue until the device slows and stops.

 What happens if you pull up two balls and release them?
-Two fly out on the other side.
-This also works for three or four balls!
+Two marbles fly out on the other side.
+This also works for three or four marbles!

 Can we build one of these?

-The three photos below show marbles that are hanging correctly.
+The 3 photos below show marbles hanging correctly.

-TIP: I have a model that was purchased and I allow kids to see it as they work on their creations.
+TIP: I have a Newton’s Cradle that I purchased and I allow kids to see it as they work on their creations.
 They need to note that the strings are long enough to almost touch the tabletop and the metal balls touch one another when hanging.

 TIP: The frame needs to be squared.
 This simply means the lengths of the sides and the ends must be the same.
 If one side is longer or angled a little differently, then the marbles don’t follow a path that produces the result you want.

-TIP: We used beads or straws glued or taped to our marbles as the way to attach the strings to the marbles.
+TIP: We used beads or straws glued or taped to our marbles as a way to attach the strings to the marbles.
 This works, but they do pop off easily.